 Exporting Pinterest Data to a CSV

 Well that’s all fine and good, but it’s difficult to sift through each pin that was pinned from TBD, and even if we did, creating some sort of useful pattern out of the information seems impossible.
-However, thanks to Aaron and Josh, our sleuthing skills can take a break…at least for a few minutes.
+However, thanks to Aaron, our sleuthing skills can take a break…at least for a few minutes.

 With this awesome Pinterest tool, we can quickly export all TBD pins and pinners to a CSV and sift through the information (which includes username, board name, and pin descriptions; so this is how my link building audience talks about hair DIYs!).
 This resulted in over 500 different pins, which seems a little on the low side to include EVERYTHING that has been pinned from TBD, but it’s still an awesome sample nonetheless (take that, horrible business stats professor!).